Qadirdad-Kazi/JavaFX-Showroom-Application/README.md

-               I have uploaded 1 video and few ScreenShots For a demo You can see it in branches
+I have uploaded 1 video and few ScreenShots For a demo, You can see it in branches

-Welcome to our state-of-the-art Car Showroom project, where sophistication meets simplicity.
+Welcome to our Wolf Car Showroom project, where sophistication meets simplicity.
 Our platform is meticulously crafted to cater to your automotive needs, ensuring a seamless experience from login to the exhilarating moment of driving your dream car.